cwyark/cwyark.github.com/index.md

 {% include JB/setup %}

 Hi, I'm Chester.
 I'm a software enginner in my regular job.
-So far I deal with some problems in LAN switch like L2 Protocols, RTOS(Embedded Linux) or basic components' driver(MAC/PHY/CPU/Flash/RAM).
-Except for my regular job, I also learn Linux, Python scripting language and website development (HTML/CSS/Javascript).
+So far I deal with problems in LAN switch protocols, RTOS(Embedded Linux) or basic components' driver and develope diagnostic code.

-I also have some experience with web crawler development and several SaaS based in multiple PaaS platforms like Heroku, Google App Engine(Google Cloud Platform) and OpenShift.
+Except for my regular job, I also learn Linux, Python scripting language and website development.
+Also,I have some experience with web crawler(spider) and several PaaS platforms like Heroku, Google App Engine (Google Cloud Platform).

 If you are interesting with what I've done, please go to `Archives` page to know me more.

 Here's my posts list.